 Have you ever WONDERed how scientists can know so much about things that happened thousands of years ago?
 For example, how do they know what certain dinosaurs looked like?
 After all, those dinosaurs have been extinct for thousands of years, right?

 Fossilization also takes a lot of time.
 How long?
 How about 10,000 years or more.
-So if you go and bury a plant leaf under a pile of mud in the backyard, don’t expect a fossil to form in your lifetime!
+So if you bury a plant leaf under a pile of mud in the backyard, don’t expect a fossil to form in your lifetime!

-Despite the requirements of time and preservation, fossils can be found just about anywhere.
+Still, fossils can be found just about anywhere.
 From the tops of mountains to the depths of the seas, fossils can be found all over Earth.
 Some sit on top of sandy beaches while others stay hidden deep underground.